 Of all the questions I’ve had about the New Translation of the Roman Missal the most common revolves around the response of the people “And with your spirit” as a replacement for the current “And also with you.”
 One woman said to me, “It sounds as if our bodies no longer matter?”

 Flawed Premise?
-Most of the controversy around the issue is premised on a notion that the current expression “And also with you” is a more formal equivalent of “Same to you.”
-As if, when the Priest says “The Lord be with you” and the congregation were to respond “Same to you, Father.”
+Most of the controversy around the issue is based on a notion that the current expression “And also with you” is a more formal equivalent of “Same to you.”
+As if when the Priest says, “The Lord be with you” the congregation is responding, “Same to you, Father.”
 But this is not really what is being said by the congregation or what is meant by the Latin response et cum spiritu tuo (and with your spirit).
-The current translation is not only inaccurate, it is misleading because most people think they are say “same to you, Father.”
+The current translation is not only inaccurate, it is misleading, because most people think they are saying, “Same to you, Father.”

 Well, if that isn’t what is being said, what really is being said?
-In effect, the expression et cum spiritu tuo (soon to be accurately translated “and with your spirit”) is an acknowledgement by the congregation of the grace and presence of Christ who is present and operative in the spirit or soul of the celebrant.
-Christ’s Spirit is present in the priest in a unique way in virtue of his ordination.
-Hence what the dialogue means is:
+In effect, the expression et cum spiritu tuo (soon to be accurately translated “and with your spirit”) is an acknowledgement by the congregation of the grace and presence of Christ, who is present and operative in the spirit or soul of the celebrant.
+Christ’s Spirit is present in the priest in a unique way by virtue of his ordination.
+Hence what the dialogue means is,

 - Celebrant: The Lord be with you.

-Disclaimer: Not all Sacramental Theologians accept this line of thinking.
+Disclaimer: Not all sacramental theologians accept this line of thinking.
 There is seldom perfect agreement on most things liturgical and how they are historically understood.
-However the view presented here seems largely to be the thinking in Rome and on the Vox Clara Commission which is responsible for overseeing the New Translation.
+However, the view presented here seems largely to be the thinking in Rome and in the Vox Clara Commission, which is responsible for overseeing the New Translation.
 I attended a gathering of all the priests of the Archdiocese of Washington yesterday on the topic of the New Translation.
 Msgr.
 Anthony Sherman, who is coordinating the implementation of the New Translation for the United States Council of Catholic Bishops (USCCB), confirmed for us that this is part of the thinking in returning to the older “and with your spirit” translation.
-The other reason is that almost all of the other major language translations render the Latin et cum spiritu tuo as “And with your spirit.”
+The other reason is that almost all of the other major language translations render the Latin et cum spiritu tuo as “and with your spirit.”

 Whoever posted this video on YouTube misspelled the title (Which should be Dominus Vobiscum).
-Now of course I have never mis-spelled anything on this blog :-) The video is a meditation on the sacred architecture of a certain church.
-It is also a true that that God is present in every Catholic Church through the presence of the Blessed Sacrament.
+Now of course I have never misspelled anything on this blog The video is a meditation on the sacred architecture of a certain church.
+It is also true that God is present in every Catholic Church through the presence of the Blessed Sacrament.